-- A member of staff or external invigilator will invite candidates into the exam venue. - You are under formal exam conditions as soon as you enter the exam room until you are given permission to leave by the invigilator.
+- A member of staff of external invigilator will invite candidates into the exam venue. - You are under formal exam conditions as soon as you enter the exam room until you are given permission to leave by the invigilator. - Candidates must not talk to, attempt to communicate with or disturb other candidates once they have entered the examination room. - Candidates must not attempt to open the question paper until the examination begins.